Site Section Links

 The Sterilized Jesus

-The above complaint was made because the author felt that in his society Christendom had taken much of the romance, color, passion, eroticism, pathos, carnality and drama out of his world.
-In the context of the artificial and suffocating effect that the Mariology, Puritanism, pietism, sacrificial attitude, church going and Holy day suppression of normal free time activities, along with the arbitrarily proscribed erotic and "missionary position" sexual behavior, etc., we can sympathize.
+The above complaint by Swinburne was made because he felt that in his society Christendom had taken much of the romance, color, passion, eroticism, pathos, carnality and drama out of his world.
+In the context of the artificial and suffocating effect that the Mariology, Puritanism, pietism, sacrificial attitude, church going and Holy day suppression of normal free time activities, along with the arbitrarily proscribed erotic activity, and the encouraged "missionary position" sexual behavior, etc., we can sympathize.

 However, let's also take a look at the sterilized concept of Jesus that most—probably all—Christians have.
 Right from his birth there is a tendency to think that he didn't have the normal aspects and experiences of human male beings.
 We don't like to think that he went through a diaper stage, and we don't like to think that he developed rashes, and we don't like to think that he fussed if he was uncomfortable or hungry or thirsty.
 What?
 He never caught a cold?
 Never had a runny nose?
 Never wet the bed?
 Never spit out food that he didn't like?